nickjeffrey/check_aix_users/README.md

 ```

 ```
-AIX users WARN - janedoe,johnsmithaccount(s) have a maximum password age that is too long, so the passwords are not prompted to be regularly changed.
+AIX users WARN - janedoe,johnsmith account(s) have a maximum password age that is too long, so the passwords are not prompted to be regularly changed.
 This is a security risk.
 Please fix up with: chuser maxage=## userid
 ```

 ```